Oops. There was an error loading this page.

 The first time was back in the 80s when I forged a note to excuse myself from cross-country.

 The most recent time was a year or so ago when - at his request and with his permission - I called his telecoms provider to cancel an unwanted TV channel subscription.
 Although he is now very elderly, it was easy to 'be' him.
-I knew his full name, his address, his date of birth, and his account number - and I quite enjoyed talking in a grand and slightly geriatric voice, channelling J R Hartley.
+I knew his full name, address, date of birth, and his account number - and I quite enjoyed talking in a grand and slightly geriatric voice.

 It's not the proper way to do things and although no crime was committed there are better ways to go about helping an elderly relative with their admin burden.
 These tips may help, especially if you have growing concerns and the person you are helping wants your input.